noelpudussery/Akart/README.md

 <img src="https://img.shields.io/badge/Android_Studio-v4.0.1-blue">

-# AKart Project
+# A-Kart - <i>The Agnel Stores App</i>

-Akart is an android application for student and admin for college store management.
-Students can add the items to purchase to cart.
-Admin can verify the student and purchases by scanning the unique QR code genenrated in the student app.<br><br>
+A-Kart is an android application that was developed for our college stationary stores.It consists of 2 apps namely 1.A student app and 2.
+An admin app for validation.
+Students can add the items to purchase to the cart.
+The administrator can verify the student purchases by scanning the unique QR code genenrated in the student app.<br><br>
 <i>myapp</i> is the Student application and <i>Akart_Admin</i> is the admin android application

 # Working
-New users has to sign-up for new account.
+New users have to sign-up for a new account.
 The users will be added to the users collection in google firebase

-After the user saves the add to cart list, the item details are stored in a collection named Items
+After the user saves the cart list, the item details are stored in a collection named Items
 ```java
 final DocumentReference documentRef = fstore.collection("Items").document(userID);
   add.setOnClickListener(new View.OnClickListener() {